 Full TitleI3Y-MC-JPBZ(a)/monarcHER: A Phase 2, Randomized, Multicenter, 3-Arm, Open-Label Study to Compare the Efficacy of Abemaciclib Plus Trastuzumab With or Without Fulvestrant to Standard-of-Care Chemotherapy of Physician’s Choice Plus Trastuzumab in Women with HR+, HER2+ Locally Advanced or Metastatic Breast Cancer

 Women with hormone receptor-positive, HER2-positive advanced breast cancer may receive treatment with trastuzumab plus chemotherapy.
-In this study, researchers want to evaluate the safety and effectiveness of trastuzumab plus the investigational drug abemaciclib.
+In this study, researchers want to evaluate the safety and effectiveness of trastuzumab plus the newer drug abemaciclib.
 Abemaciclib is designed to inhibit cancer growth by blocking cyclin-dependent kinases (CDK), enzymes which cancer cells need to grow and divide.

 Patients will be randomly assigned to receive one of three regimens: abemaciclib with trastuzumab and fulvestrant (a hormonal therapy); abemaciclib with trastuzumab; or trastuzumab with physician’s choice of standard chemotherapy.
 Abemaciclib is taken orally (by mouth), fulvestrant is given as an injection, and trastuzumab is given intravenously (by vein).